110101/blog_humanreadyfuture/shortabout.md

-I'm Malte, a tech product strategist/product manager.
-My passion is to to create new products with the help of technology.
-Especially enthusiastic about the future of mobility, because getting from A to B is a basic need which requires a 21st century solution.
-While believing in the power of technology to lead to a better, brighter future there is also a flip side.
+I am Malte, a digital strategist/product manager.
+My passion is to create new products that make a difference for people.
+With my background in engineering, I focus on solving problems with the help of technology.

+I am enthusiastic about autonomous driving as one key to the future of mobility because getting from A to B is a basic need that requires a 21st-century solution.

+While convinced that technology creates numerous opportunities, I believe that a too technocratic approach can lead to social challenges.
+It must be the goal to find the right balance to achieve a human-ready future.